How To Make Your Invention Real | MAKO Design + Invent

 How To Develop An Invention In 8 Steps

 A great idea can change an industry if you let it.
 But it’s on you, the inventor, to take action steps.
-There are eight steps to making your invention a real product.
-They are:
+There are eight core steps to turning your invention idea into a real product:

 How To Make Your Invention Real

-The first step in how to make your invention real is to conceptualize your invention.
-In the earliest stages of invention having a clear idea and concept of your invention is key.
-Inventors must know where they want to go with their idea.
-And they need to see it so clearly that it’s easily communicated.
+The first step in how to make an invention real is to conceptualize your invention.
+In the earliest stages of invention, having a clear idea and concept of your invention is key.
+Inventors must know where they want to go with their ideas, and they need to see it clearly so it can be easily communicated.

 If you have an invention idea, it’s important to be prepared.
 So ask yourself these critical questions:

-• Have I done enough research on my customer?
+• Have I done enough research on my customers?

 • Are there any similar products in the market that fulfill the customer’s needs?

-When you’re able to clearly answer these questions, you can move onto the next step in how you get your invention made.
+When you’re able to answer these questions clearly, you can move on to the next step in how you get your invention made.

 How To Make Your Invention Real

-So you have a clear picture of your idea and you’ve done your research.
-Your in-depth research has led you to clarify your idea and hone in on your customer.
-The idea is indeed sound and there’s a market for it.
+So you have a clear picture of your idea, and you’ve done your research.
+Your in-depth research has led you to clarify your idea and hone in on your ideal customer.
+You’ve ascertained that your idea is sound and that there’s a substantial market for it.

 Here are some key steps to take when documenting your idea: